mac10046/cognito-auth-api-gateway-proxy-service/README.md

 #### I would really appreciate if you can buy me a coffee via paypal admin@softlancersolutions.com, if it useful to you.
 You can contact me at the mail address for support if you want.
+Else a star on this repo is also appreciated.